Skip to content

 • Interest Rates: Interest rates continue to influence buyer power.
 For the most competitive terms, connect with our Jackson County home loan experts.

-• Price Retention: Sellers in Jackson County continued to receive high returns, averaging 95.1% of their original list price in January 2026.
+• Close-to-List Ratios: Sellers in Jackson County received an average of 97.2% of their original list price in March 2026.

 • Urban-Suburban Appeal: The blend of government centers, healthcare, and professional services continues to draw a diverse range of buyers.